Mash and Mallow

 So, what should you actually look for?
 It comes down to three key things: the quality of the glass itself, what’s included in the box, and a design that fits your personal style.
 A good set should feel like a natural extension of your home bar, not just something you pull out for special occasions.
 It’s about finding durable, well-made pieces that you’ll love using again and again.
 Let’s break down what separates the must-haves from the ones you can skip.

-Why Glass Quality Matters
+Why You Shouldn’t Skimp on Glass Quality

 Have you ever noticed how some decorative glass just feels… cheap?
 That’s not just about looks.
 When it comes to whiskey, the quality of the glass directly impacts the taste.
 Many ornate, low-cost decanters and glasses are made from materials that can actually leach chemicals into your drink, altering the carefully crafted flavor profile of the spirit.
 You don’t want anything getting in the way of those delicious notes.